How to rebel against beauty standards

 That’s where rebellion comes in.
-When you face the beauty standards head on and show them for what they are – unrealistic ideals – you open up the possibility that there are different ways to view beauty.
+When you reveal beauty standards for what they are – unrealistic ideals – you open up different ways to view beauty.

 You’ve internalised the beauty standards simply because you’ve got used to them – you see them everywhere, with few alternatives presented.

 Rebelling against beauty standards means showing that you can never be, and don’t aspire to be like an arbitrary ideal.
 It means showing the diversity of who you are not only in looks but in personality.

 Here are some ways that you can rebel against unrealistic beauty standards and feel great about your body too: